workalendar/workalendar/docs/iso-registry.md

-# The ISO register
+# The ISO registry

 [Home](index.md) / [Basic usage](basic.md) / [Advanced usage](advanced.md)

 As of late August 2018, we have introduced a global calendar registry for calendars related to a country or a region that belongs to the [ISO 3166-1](https://en.wikipedia.org/wiki/ISO_3166-1) or the [ISO 3166-2](https://en.wikipedia.org/wiki/ISO_3166-2) for sub-regions (such as USA states, Australian territories or Canadian provinces and such).

-## Iterate over the whole register
+## Iterate over the whole registry

 ```python
 >>> from workalendar.registry import registry